 Facebook has become an integral part of many creative businesses’ marketing strategies and central to many of these plans is spreading the word about how awesome your photography is by sharing images.
-Since Google+ was launched and was such a hit with photo types, Facebook has been trying to smarten up they way they work with images in your news feed.
-One of the changes they have made this year is in the way they display your post when you have just uploaded multiple images, or a new gallery.
+Since Google+ was launched and was such a hit with photographers, Facebook has been trying to smarten up the way they work with images in your news feed.
+One of the changes they have made this year is in the way they display your post when you have just uploaded multiple images or a new gallery.
 I’ve posted this quick 4-image gallery from my recent testing of the new Canon 200-400 lens as an example.

 Time to take action with your Facebook photos!

 Give it a try, go to Facebook right now and upload 4 images from your latest shoot!
 Think carefully about which ones you choose though, they need to really stand out.
-Think that choosing four bright blue images for my example was just coincidence?
+Think that choosing four bright blue images for my example was just a coincidence?
 Think again!